DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-4-ect-theory.md

 ## Escalating behaviour incidents as appropriate ensures a predictable and secure environment for all pupils

 In the previous part of this section we explored the importance of always being consistent when responding to pupil behaviour.
 We are now going to think about this in terms of poor behaviour.
 When you are teaching, you want 100% of pupils to be focused, on task and engaged so that you are able to teach and they are able to learn.
 So, what should you do if a pupil misbehaves?
-Let’s consider the following key questions you should ask yourself:
+Let's consider the following key questions you should ask yourself:

 - How can I maintain the positive environment I have created?
 - What does the school policy say?